-As of December 31, 2011, the interest rates on all our outstanding indebtedness are fixed, with the exception of the interest rate applicable to \$265.0 million outstanding under our then outstanding revolving credit facility, with a total weighted average effective interest rate of 6.4%, while our total weighted average maturity was 2.8 years.
-The January 2012 refinancing lowered our total weighted average interest rate from 6.4% to 5.3% and extended our weighted average debt maturity from 2.8 years to 4.7 years.
+As of December 31, 2012, we had \$465.0 million principal amount of unsecured notes outstanding with a fixed stated interest rate of 7.75% and \$655.0 million outstanding under our revolving credit facility, with a variable weighted average interest rate of 1.7%.
+At December 31, 2012, our total weighted average effective interest rate was 4.8% while our total weighted average maturity was 4.2 years.
+The January 2012 refinancing lowered our total weighted average interest rate and extended our weighted average debt maturity.
 Although we increased our exposure to variable rate debt, we believe we have the ability to fix the interest rate on some or all of this debt through the issuance of new debt securities or otherwise enter into swap arrangements when we determine that market conditions for such transactions are favorable.
 On June 3, 2011, Moody's raised our senior unsecured debt rating to "Ba1" from "Ba2" and revised the outlook on our debt rating from positive to stable.
 Standard & Poor's Ratings Services currently rates our unsecured debt and corporate credit as "BB".
 On February 7, 2012, Fitch Ratings assigned a rating of "BBB-" to our revolving credit facility and "BB+" ratings to our unsecured debt and corporate credit.
+On January 31, 2013, Fitch Ratings affirmed these ratings in connection with our intention to convert to a REIT.